SackNewTon/phishkiller/README.md

 ## Phishkiller usage

-- Copy the The "webphishkiller.py" Or The It Here and click the "Download raw file" <a href="https://github.com/SackNewTon/phishkiller/blob/main/webphishkiller" download>Download Here</a>
+- Copy the The "webphishkiller.py" Or The Download It Here and click the "Download raw file" <a href="https://github.com/SackNewTon/phishkiller/blob/main/webphishkiller" download>Download Here</a>

 ## Create a file Called